-With extensive illustrations, the eManual explains how to generate the casting curve for the segments in relation to casting sequence, erection sequence and time-dependent effects, the geometry control of short-line match casting (inclusive of commercial software programs and how they work) and the progressive correction of geometry errors during short-line casting.
+With extensive illustrations, the eManual explains how to generate the casting curve for the segments in relation to casting sequence, erection sequence and time-dependent effects, the geometry control of short-line match casting (inclusive of commercial software programs and how they work) and the progressive correction of geometry errors.

-The eManual also explores the long-line method for varying-depth balanced cantilevers and the dual-track U-segments of light-rail transit bridges, the post-casting operations common to all types of segments, different organizations of the stockyard, and segment delivery and epoxy gluing at the erection site.
+The eManual also explores the long-line method for varying-depth balanced cantilevers and dual-track U-segments of light-rail transit bridges, the post-casting operations for all types of segments, different organizations of the stockyard, and segment delivery and epoxy gluing at the erection site.

-The eManual is an indispensable gateway to the numerous monographs of the Bridge Engineering eManuals Project on span-by-span and balanced cantilever construction of precast segmental bridges and the corresponding families of self-launching gantries and lifting frames.
-Even bridge owners, designers and constructors with extensive experience of precast segmental technology will find fresh information in the eManual, and extensive feedback from the international bridge industry.
+The eManual is an indispensable gateway to the monographs of the eManuals Project on span-by-span and balanced cantilever construction of precast segmental bridges and the corresponding families of self-launching gantries and lifting frames.
+Even bridge owners, designers and construction professionals with extensive experience of precast segmental technology will find fresh information and extensive feedback from the industry.